-Official statistics are regulated by the Official Statistics Act (2001:99), the Official Statistics Ordinance (the Statistics Ordinance) and Statistics Sweden's regulations and general advice for publication etc. of the official statistics (SCB-FS 2002:16).
+The official statistics are regulated by The Official Statistics Act (2001:99), The Official Statistics Ordinance (the Statistics Ordinance) and Statistics Sweden's regulations and general advice for publication, etc. of the official statistics (SCB-FS 2002:16).

 It is the Swedish government that decides areas in which official statistics are to be provided, and the government agencies (statistical agencies) that are to be responsible for these statistics.
 This information is provided in the appendix to the Statistics Ordinance.
-According to Section 2 in the Statistics Ordinance, a statistical authority decides on the content and scope of statistics within their statistics area, unless otherwise specified by the government.
-The Government Agencies' Ordinance (1995:1322), the Ordinance (1982:668) concerning Collection of Data from Business Operators and Local Authorities, and the Special Impact Analysis Ordinance Rules on Small Businesses (1998:1820) deal with matters relating to the reporting of information which also apply to statistics.
+According to Section 2 in the Statistics Ordinance, a statistical agency decides on the content and scope of statistics within its statistics area, unless otherwise specified by the government.

+The Government Agencies' Ordinance (2007:515), the Ordinance (1982:668) concerning Collection of Data from Business Operators and Local Authorities, the Special Impact Analysis Ordinance Rules on Small Businesses (2007:1244) and the Ordinance 2011:118) deal with matters relating to the reporting of information which also apply to statistics.

 The sections of laws that lay down requirements for statistics are presented by way of introduction to the attached summary of provisions concerning decisions on the contents and scope of official statistics.
 The guidelines have been produced to serve as a complement to the laws and regulations.
 They should be regarded as support for the agencies' decisions on their official statistics.
-This applies both to level 2 (see below) determining the content and scope of statistics and to level 3 (see below) when it comes to determining exactly which statistics are to be marked with the designation or symbol Official Statistics of Sweden.
+This applies both to Level 2 (see below) determining the content and scope of statistics and to Level 3 (see below) when it comes to determining exactly which statistics are to be marked with the designation or symbol Official Statistics of Sweden.

 These guidelines are not mandatory for statistical agencies.